 The Galactic Federation sends Samus Aran, a fearless bounty hunter equipped with a special combat suit given to her by the Chozo, who raised and trained her.
 She alone can infiltrate the Space Pirate base on Zebes and eliminate the threat.

-To neutralise the Space Pirate and Metroid threat, Samus must acquire new weapons and skills on her journey to Mother Brain’s lair.
-It appears Metroids are impervious to regular weaponry but are defenceless in low temperatures…
+To neutralize the Space Pirate and Metroid threat, Samus must acquire new weapons and skills on her journey to Mother Brain’s lair.
+It appears Metroids are impervious to regular weaponry but are defenseless in low temperatures…

 METROID was developed by Nintendo R&D1 with Yoshio Sakamoto directing and Hirokazu ‘Hip’ Tanaka composing the music.
 Samus Aran was designed by Hiroji Kiyotake, and the scenario was penned by Makoto Kanō.